 Thanksgiving is just around the corner and we have been inspired to share some crazy, cool and innovative ways to cook for the holiday season!

-The first three innovations are inspired by Simon Davies, Chef de Cuisine of Alinea in Chicago.
+The first three innovations are inspired by Simon Davies, Chef de Cuisine at Alinea in Chicago.
 Davies is a chef who is always inspired to find innovations in cooking.
-He captured the attention of many after a picture of his transparent pumpkin pie was shared by Alinea’s founder Grant Achatz on his Instagram, reaching over 29,000 people.
+He captured the attention of many after a picture of his transparent pumpkin pie was shared by Alinea’s founder, Chef Grant Achatz, on his Instagram, reaching over 29,000 people.
 Davies had earlier posts that show his innovation for cooking and how he constantly looks for ways to evolve in his cooking techniques.

 Clear Pumpkin Pie?

 Now we don’t know about you, but we here at Edison Nation like to keep up with pop culture news.
 A few weeks ago the internet exploded in conversation and debate about a new innovation to Pumpkin Pie.
 This innovation resulted in a clear pumpkin pie, yes, clear pumpkin pie.
 We know what you’re thinking how and what does it look like?!

 This is something I never thought I’d see either.
 This pumpkin pie was created by Chef Simon Davies from a machine called the Rotary Evaporator.
 The rotary evaporator was patented in 1962 by Helmut Ueberwasser.
 This machine created a pumpkin distillate that looks more like Jell-o but it tastes like pumpkin.
 Would you be bold enough to try a taste?